skaman82/HW3_tracker/README.md

 ## Stop watch
-• Function: Seconds count does not corresponds real seconds - it is quite off<br>
+• Function: Seconds count does not corresponds real seconds (counting stuttering) - it is quite off<br>
+• You cant start the count on crown press, only lapcount function

 ## Timer